DrShnitzel/DrShnitzel/README.md

 I have always been passionate about technology.
 And have vast knowledge in many IT-related areas.

-I am a problem solver if something is working slow, or there is a memory leak or something I can dig into it and help colleagues solve the problem.
+I like optimizing things.
+If something is working slow, or there is a memory leak or something I can dig into it and help colleagues solve the problem.
 It's because I know how things work on a low level, and if I don't know something I am not afraid to read source code or documentation.

-I like things simple.
-I prefer not to use huge frameworks with tons of magic.
-And when I use something, I like to check the source code.
-When I do not need SQL, I do not use it, sometimes key-value storage or even just a file is all you need.
+It's not only related to technologies.
+I like to optimize working process as well.
+Fighting cargo cults and reducing the number of unnesseray meetings(or sometimes inroducing something new).
+Here helps my expirience of working in vast number of different companies from small startups to big tech companies with thousands of workers.

+Altough I prefer to work on technical issues I am capable of managing people.
+I am the one who helps team to communicate and not lose focus when team lead is on vacation.
+Also I have expirience in orginising people to build awesome products(e.g. opensource Google Authentificator replacement [SOTP Authentificator](https://apps.apple.com/us/app/sotp-authenticator/id1526068202))

 I have been working remotely for more than 12 years and I have good self-organization skills.
 My employers like that I am a reliable and punctual person.

-I have never missed a deadline.
+I live in Armenia 🇦🇲.
+I am foodie, armchair expert, ex cat’s slave.
+I like games, anime, tech, politics and stonks 🦧💎🤲🚀🌕.

 ## Primary skills

 - Ruby (Rails\Sinatra)
 - Golang
-- PostgreSQL
+- PostgreSQL, MySQL
 - Redis
-- Kafka, NATS, NATS
+- Kafka, NATS
-- Docker, K8s
+- Docker

 ## Additional skills

+- MongoDB, elasticsearch
+- K8s, Docker Swarm, Ansible
 - Basic frontend skills, HTML, CSS, bootstrap, JS
 - Basic ML skills
 - Python, C, amd64 linux assembler
+- Unreal Engine
+- Scrum

 ## Education